 Prices & Dates

-Prices shown are per person travelling.
-'Twin/Double' prices per person apply when there are 2 people travelling, sharing a room.
+Departure dates noted with a 'G' are guaranteed to operate.
+All other departure dates are guaranteed with a minimum of 2 adult persons.
+Prices shown are per person when there are 2 persons sharing a room.
 On all of our family tours we guarantee that parents and teenager rooms will be side by side or directly adjacent.Read More

 Mercure Cairo Le Sphinx, Cairo

 In a great location for the Pyramids, the Mercure Cairo Le Sphinx is a contemporary hotel with excellent amenities.
 Guest rooms are well furnished with modern interiors and en suite facilities.
 Wi-fi is available in the lobby and there is a beautiful outdoor pool, which is perfect for relaxing by.
 Why not head to the restaurant on the roof for a delicious meal and impressive views of the Pyramids.

 This 5-star hotel is situated in New Cairo approx. 50 min from the down town/ Egyptian Museum area but only a 10 minute drive from Cairo International Airport and Heliopolis shopping area.
 The elegantly decorated air-conditioned rooms each offer views of the Mirage City or on-site swimming pool and are equipped with WiFi, minibar, and all other modern amenities.
 Work up a sweat in the fitness centre, take a dip in the heated outdoor pool or relax poolside with a cocktail in hand before heading to one of the two on-site restaurants which offer a mix of local and international cuisine.
 Alternatively, take advantage of the hotel's complimentary shuttle bus to Cairo Festival City Mall, which has an outdoor dining hub with a choice of 50 restaurants.